Heavy social media use linked to declining well-being in youth, World Happiness Report finds - PRESS AI WORLD

 Credited from: ALJAZEERA

-• Heavy social media use linked to decreased well-being among youth.
+• Heavy social media use contributes to declining well-being among young people, especially girls.

 SHARE THIS ARTICLE: